 By law, certain diseases that have public health consequences must be reported to public health agencies from health care providers and laboratories in order to keep the illness from spreading.

-Tri-County investigates disease outbreaks in long-term care facilities, child care facilities, restaurants and other group settings.
+Tri-County Health Department investigates disease outbreaks in long-term care facilities, child care facilities, restaurants and other group settings.
 We attempt to identify the cause of the outbreak and immediately put control measures into place.
 To report an outbreak or suspect outbreak call 303-220-9200 and ask for communicable disease.